-In 2021, a study was conducted in Nairobi, Kenya by two occupational therapists (Perpetua Omondi and Mary Musyoki) within a school set up with an aim of enabling the teachers and parents to know the likelihood of autism in undiagnosed students who exhibited red flags of ASD and create individual intervention plans.
-The therapists used the GARs-3 to identify the likelihood of autism, target goals for Individual Education Plan (IEPs), and collect data for research.
+In 2021, a study was conducted in Nairobi, Kenya, by two occupational therapists (Perpetua Omondi and Mary Musyoki) within a school set up to enable the teachers and parents to know the likelihood of Autism in undiagnosed students who exhibited red flags of A.S.D. and created individual intervention plans.
+The therapists used the GARs-3 to identify the possibility of Autism, target goals for Individual Education Plans (I.E.P.s), and collect data for research.

-From their findings, all participants’ scores indicated the probability/likelihood of ASD.
-The students who score indicated that they required substantial support formed 72% of the total group.
+From their findings, all participants’ scores indicated the probability/likelihood of A.S.D.
+The students who scored stated that they required substantial support formed 72% of the total group.

-Red flags of ASD are a probable indicator of ASD.
-It is important that parents, caregivers, teachers, medical personnel, and support staff are aware of the red flags.
+Red flags of A.S.D. are a probable indicator of A.S.D.
+Parents, caregivers, teachers, medical personnel, and support staff must be aware of the red flags.
 Knowing these red flags will enable the children/teens/adolescents to access assessments that will aid in the identification of persons with Autism.
-With further background checks and observations, the level of severity shall be identified hence guiding the level of support required.
+Further background checks and observations will identify the severity level, guiding the required support level.